dragon1x/android-vshell/README.md

 ## Where to download

 You can [download] the latest version from the [GitHub Releases] page.
-There are multiple APK variants specific to each device architecture.
-If unsure what to download, use the `universal` variant.

 Check the [LIMITATIONS.md](./LIMITATIONS.md) to learn about functional limits of this software.